smtp2go-oss/wordpress-plugin/README.md

 # Wordpress Plugin
-The SMTP2GO Wordpress Plugin allows you to use SMTP2GO as the email sender for your Wordpress installation.
+The SMTP2GO Plugin For Wordpress allows you to use SMTP2GO as the email sender for your Wordpress installation.

 # Installation